alphagov/forms/research/2025-02-17_Branching_feedback_round_2.md

 The aim was to understand whether the first part of of our recent iterations in response to the latest usability testing of branching were heading in the right direction:
 * Is it easier for users to find where to do branching?
 * Is it easier for users to understand how routing works?
-* Is it easier for user to understand how to build 2 routes?
+* Is it easier for users to understand how to build 2 routes?

 ## Participants
 - Civil servants - existing users (mostly beginners)